The Zams Gorge in the Oberinntal valley, the “Mystic Canyon of Tyrol”, is an adventure for the whole family.

-For centuries the power of water has formed a deep gorge in Zams, which today is known as "Zammer Lochputz".
-Once upon a time horse-drawn carriages used to take visitors to the entrance of the gorge.
+For centuries, the power of water has formed a deep gorge in Zams: the "Zammer Lochputz".
+Once upon a time, horse-drawn carriages used to take visitors to the entrance of the Zams Gorge (or Lötz Gorge).
 However, in order to experience it at first hand, people needed ropes and much courage.
-Today everyone can easily walk the Water Adventure Trail through the Zams Gorge (Lötz Gorge), starting at one of the oldest power plants of Tyrol.
-The trail illustrates how the wild waters of the Lötzbach river, in spoken language called "Lochbach", are economically used.
+Today, you can explore it on the Water Adventure Trail (Wasser-Erlebnis-Steig).

 € 4.50 adults

 € 4.00 seniors 60+

 € 11.00 family ticket (2 adults with 1 child under 15 years)

 € 14.50 family ticket (2 adults with 2 children under 15 years)